zowe/community/Project Management/PI Planning/21PI4 Planning/Zowe Doc Squad Objectives.md

 - [Glossary of terms, key concepts that are linked to in doc so that people can understand the meaning of certain doc points](https://github.com/zowe/docs-site/issues/1319)
 - Task sheets in-doc to reduce need to read paragraphs before taking action
   - Spike: Clarify the scope, whether this is for all components, topics that need task sheets
-  - Are there existing task sheets already?
-If so, we should follow the same style to be consistent
+  - If there are existing task sheets, ensure that the style is consistent.
   - Focus on server side tasks in PI4  (**Dependency:** WebUI squad)
 - webUI specific: More error codes for ZSS, app-server and desktop
   - **Dependency:** WebUI squad